Minsifye/Identifying-Suspicious-Activities-in-Financial-Data/README.md

 This project is created under ITCS 6156 - Machine Learning at UNC Charlotte:

+1. Finding, suspicious activity patterns in historical customer transactions under the compliance department of a bank.
+2. Using Supervised Machine Learning algorithms to reduce False Positives.
-This Jupyter Notebook is used to showcase, how suspicious activities can be caught using a supervised learning algorithm in existing customer data under the compliance department of a bank or financial institution.
-The results show that False Positives can be reduced using Supervised Machine Learning algorithms because these algorithms have the potential to differentiate between regular and suspicious patterns of customer activity.
+3. Showcasing, Machine Learning algorithms potential to differentiate between regular ETL approach to detect suspicious patterns of customer activity.

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>